octokit/plugin-rest-endpoint-methods.js/docs/gists/update.md

 # Update a gist

-Allows you to update a gist's description and to update, delete, or rename gist files.
+Allows you to update or delete a gist file and rename gist files.
 Files from the previous version of the gist that aren't explicitly changed during an edit are unchanged.

 ```js
 octokit.rest.gists.update({